 By having attachment and making, or demanding, impossible promises - because nobody can reasonably predict future events in detail - fear of commitment becomes inevitable and you remain in fear that your expectations will not be met.

-Instead of committing to something, do an experiment so that you can strengthen your habit of follow through.
+Instead of committing to something, do an experiment so that you can strengthen your habit of following through.

-If you have a fear of commitment, your conditioned mind is still very much in the driver’s seat of your life and to change this, you can learn from millionaire expert T. Harv Eker how he mastered his conditioned mind to achieve the success he enjoys today.
+If you have a fear of commitment, your conditioned mind is still very much in the driver’s seat of your life.